SimonHansul/EcotoxModelFitting.jl/README.md

 - fitting to multiple response variables
 - fitting to a mix of time-resolved and non-resolved data
-- dealing with limited amounts of data, parameter uncertainty
+- dealing with limited amounts of data and parameter uncertainty

 To this end, the package currently delivers